Alabama DBA Registration

 Alabama DBA Registration Form

-While registering your Trade Name will keep someone else from registering the exact same name in Alabama, it does very little from someone else operating a business under that name.
-If stopping anyone from using your business name is important, you can protect it through a trademark – Read more about trademarking a name.
+While registering your Trade Name will keep someone else from registering the exact same name in Alabama, it does very little from someone else operating a business under that name in other states.
+If stopping others from using your business name is important, you can protect it through a trademark.

 If you have questions about registering a DBA in Alabama, contact the Secretary of State at 334-242-5325.